The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 Cost-of-ownership analysis

 In addition to the up-front cost of buying the filter, there are often ongoing costs associated with water filters, mainly maintenance and filter replacements, but also energy bills and installation costs.
-We calculate all of these to project how much you can expect to spend both at the moment of purchase and throughout the product’s lifetime.

 Learn more about how we conduct our cost-of-ownership analysis.